Taxco South Of Mexico City, Mexico Travel Guide

 Find other Mexican crafts in various shops, including Talavera pottery, textile goods, and local candies.

-Seek out independent workshops away from main tourist streets to see artisans work, observe traditional processes, and buy unique pieces directly from creators.
+Seek out independent workshops off the beaten path from tourist streets to see artisans work, observe traditional processes, and buy unique pieces directly from creators.

-Buy silver from reputable shops or directly from artisans.
+Buy silver from reputable shops or in person from artisans.
 Look for the ".925" sterling silver stamp.
-Prioritize buying from local artisans and family-owned businesses to support the local economy.
+Prioritize buying from local artisans and family-owned businesses to help the local economy.